luli-blank/AI_interviewer/README.md

 # AI_interviewer
-This is an AI-based intelligent interview system, and it's damn cross-functional work.
+This is an AI-based intelligent interview system, and it's damn cross-functional work.<br>
 I hate this work.